This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Full-fat cheeses, eggs and beef liver might not be the types of foods that come to mind when you think about eating a heart-healthy diet.
 But, you’d probably be surprised to know that in recent years, one of the most researched nutrients in the field of cardiovascular health has been vitamin K2, found in these very foods.

-What are the benefits of vitamin K2?
 While vitamin K1 has the important role of preventing blood clots and bleeding disorders, K2 works differently.
+Let’s discuss the many benefits of vitamin K2.

 According to a 2019 study published in the International Journal of Molecular Sciences, K2 benefits include helping with nutrient assimilation, growth in infants and children, fertility, brain function, and bone and dental health.
-Unfortunately many people don’t get enough of this type from their diets.
+Unfortunately, many people don’t get enough vitamin K2 foods in their diets.

 Unlike vitamin K1, which is mostly found in plant foods like leafy greens, you get K2 from animal-derived foods, like grass-fed meats, raw/fermented cheeses and eggs.
 It’s also produced by the beneficial bacteria in your gut microbiome.